The Chameleons: Early career (1981–1982)

 The Chameleons were formed in Middleton, Greater Manchester, England in 1981 by Mark Burgess, Reg Smithies and Dave Fielding.
 Burgess previously played with the Cliches, while Smithies and Fielding had performed with Years.
 They started as a trio—Burgess as lead vocalist and bassist, Smithies and Fielding both on guitar—without a drummer.
 They later recruited fellow Middletonian Brian Schofield, who was soon replaced by Dukinfield-based John Lever, previously of the Politicians.
 Former Magazine drummer Martin Jackson briefly replaced Lever during 1982–83 while the latter was on sabbatical.
 The band were then inspired by U2's early recordings : "U2's first record was a big album for us.
 Edge's guitar opened it up in terms of how you could build an ambient atmosphere".

-After performing several radio sessions for BBC Radio 1 DJ John Peel, - the first session was recorded in June 1981, the band signed a recording contract with Epic Records, which was then a subsidiary of CBS Records International.
+After performing a 1981 radio session for BBC Radio 1 DJ John Peel, the band signed a recording contract with Epic Records, then a subsidiary of CBS Records International.
 Their debut single "In Shreds" released in March 1982, was produced by Steve Lillywhite.
 The single's cover – a harrowing painting by Smithies, who created the artwork for all of their releases – mirrored the band's tense, atmospheric sound.
 During this time, the Chameleons' independent style clashed with their label's visions for the band.
 Wary of the loss of credibility Altered Images had suffered due to buckling to CBS' demands on packaging, the Chameleons were protective of their image and consequently were dropped by the label soon after the release of "In Shreds".